OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 14. Switch to your deployment environment.

 15. Program the `.bin` image to the n6001 FPGA.
-Refer to the [Walkthrough: Program the FPGA via RSU](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#531-walkthrough-program-the-fpga-via-rsu) Section for step-by-step programming instructions.
+Refer to the [Program the FPGA via RSU](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#531-walkthrough-program-the-fpga-via-rsu) Section for step-by-step programming instructions.

 16. Use `lspci` to verify that the PCIe changes have been implemented.